Fizzutunka/improved-pubmed-xml/README.md

 # pubmed_XML_parser
-Creating a neo4j database and python XML parser for PubMED abstracts.
+Creating a neo4j database and XML parser in python for PubMED abstracts.

 Create an .env file with the following: